-Conservation Program Coordinator — Energy Efficiency and Renewable Energy
+Conservation Program Coordinator — Energy Efficiency/Renewable Energy and Climate Action

 Samantha comes from the small farming community of Sabina, Ohio.
-After serving our great nation in the United States Marine Corps and deploying in support of Operation Iraqi Freedom in 2009, she decided to continue her education at the Ohio State University.
+After serving in the United States Marine Corps and deploying in support of Operation Iraqi Freedom in 2009, she decided to continue her education at the Ohio State University.
 She earned a Bachelor of Science in the field of Environmental Policy.
-She enjoys being outdoors and believes that nature can be therapeutic for many returning veterans along with every living creature.
+She enjoys being outdoors and believes that nature can be therapeutic for many returning veterans.
 Samantha is passionate about protecting the environment and believes that everyone can make a difference.
 If you want to help, get involved today!